Updated: Oct 12

 Here is a picture of a root canals on two different molars.
 Each of them has 3 nerves and you can visualize it by the 3 white lines in each tooth.
 The white lines are the filling material for the root canal.
 Most molars only have 3 nerves.

-Here is a picture of a root canal on a molar with FIVE nerves.
+Here is a dental x-ray of a root canal on a molar with FIVE nerves.
 As you can see, there are 5 white lines in the tooth denoting 5 nerves.
 This is a very rare situation because most molars don't have 5 nerves!

 If your tooth has 5 nerves and only 3 were cleaned out and filled, that could be the reason why you're still feeling pain to hot or cold.